Managing up - Woman holding coffee mug with world's best boss written on it

 Anna Hiett

-Anna spent 10 years as the Global Head of Sales Training at Finastra, a large FinTech.
-Winning multiple awards for her world-class training programmes, Anna now supports busy Sales and Enablement leaders and managers to reach new heights of performance and productivity, to deliver value to their organisations.
+Anna spent 10 years as the Global Head of Sales Training and has been engaged in Leadership Development for 5+ years at Finastra, a large FinTech.
+Winning multiple awards for her world-class training programmes, Anna now supports busy leaders and managers to reach new heights of performance and productivity, to deliver value to their organisations.
 Anna is the part-time Leadership Executive Coach at Finastra and also has a thriving consulting and coaching private practice.

 Head and shoulder shot of Anna Hiett, smiling, against a plain background.